ajoberstar/reckon/README.md

 See [How Reckon Works](docs/index.md), which includes examples of how reckon will behave in various scenarios.

+### Tips for localdev performance

+In some localdev configurations it can be a performance drag to be using the stage version scheme which can result in rebuilt JARs due to timestamp changes even when nothing else is different.
+There are two main ways to work around this.

+- Use the snapshot version scheme (which is more limited and means you can't use stages like `rc` or `beta`).
+- Conditionally use the version.
+Many CI environments use a `CI=true` environment variable, which you could use to trigger logic to overwrite the version number.

+Nothing's built in to address this since it can be affected quite a bit by personal preference.

 ## Finding versions of reckon

 ### Newest versions are on Maven Central